Jeremih: Early life

-Born in Chicago, Illinois, Felton began playing drums at the age of three and is able to play the saxophone, several percussion instruments, and piano/keyboards.
+Born in Chicago, Felton began playing drums at the age of three and is able to play the saxophone, several percussion instruments, and piano/keyboards.
 He attended Morgan Park High School, where he was part of the marching band as well as a Latin jazz band.
 He also learned to play percussion instruments like congas and timbales.
 Felton was a good student and earned academic honors at Morgan Park High School, allowing him to graduate a year early.
 He enrolled at the University of Illinois and Parkland College in Urbana-Champaign.
 After spending a semester at the university studying engineering, he wanted to change his education to something related to music.
 He transferred to Columbia College Chicago in 2007 to pursue a degree in music business.
 After performing a tribute to Ray Charles at one of the campus's talent shows, he received positive feedback and realized his vocal ability, saying that the "music was just taking over".